alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-ruling-on-giving-kafir-udhiyah.md

 locale: en
 note: true
 uid: ruling-on-giving-kafir-udhiyah
-excerpt: "It is permissible to give a non-Muslim from the meat of an Udhiyah or ‘Aqiqah, as a way of showing kindness to neighbors and discharging neighborhood duties."
+summary: "It is permissible to give a non-Muslim from the meat of an Udhiyah or ‘Aqiqah, as a way of showing kindness to neighbors and discharging neighborhood duties."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz